After Last Season: Production

 Director Mark Region has cited The Sixth Sense and The Exorcist as inspirations for After Last Season.
 The film was shot on 35mm film, and principal photography took place over five or six days in one house with fake medical equipment made from cardboard.
-According to Region, the film had a budget of $5 million, with $30,000 to $40,000 spent on filming and the majority of the remaining amount spent on the film's computer animated neural visualization sequences.
+According to Region, the film had a budget of $5 million, with $30,000 to $40,000 spent on filming and the majority of the remaining amount spent on the film's animated neural visualization sequences.

 Release and reception

-The trailer for After Last Season was released in March 2009, and rumors began to circulate on the Internet that the trailer was part of a viral marketing campaign by director Spike Jonze, in promotion of his then-upcoming film Where the Wild Things Are.
-Several websites even called into question whether or not director Mark Region is actually a real person.
+The trailer for After Last Season was released in March 2009.
+Rumors circulated online Internet that the trailer was part of a viral marketing campaign by director Spike Jonze, in promotion of his then-upcoming film Where the Wild Things Are.
+Several websites questioned whether director Mark Region was a real person.
 Lindsay Robertson of Stereogum wrote that the trailer "seems like it could only have been made in a parallel universe that irony forgot.
 Or written and directed by a small child."

-The film premiered on June 5, 2009, receiving a limited release in Lancaster, California, Austin, Texas, North Aurora, Illinois, and Rochester, New York.
-Among the audience members who attended these screenings, a viewer in Rochester called the film "amazingly bad", while a viewer in Austin stated: "it was a total mindfuck.
+The film premiered on June 5, 2009, receiving a limited release in Lancaster, California; Austin, Texas; North Aurora, Illinois; and Rochester, New York.
+Among the audience members who attended these screenings, a viewer in Rochester called the film "amazingly bad".
+Another in Austin characterized it as "a total mindfuck.
 It can really only be described as a lesson in self control because at first, I wanted to leave, then I wanted to scream at the movie, then it became funny, and then it reached that level where it crawls under your skin and agitates you with the questions that rise from having been witness to it."

 Film critic Scott Von Doviak wrote that the film is "intensely boring, thoroughly disorienting and so technically incompetent it achieves several deeply unnerving effects entirely by accident."
-C. Robert Cargill, in a review for Spill.com, referred to the film as not only the worst movie of 2009, but the worst movie of the last two decades.
+C. Robert Cargill, writing for Ain't It Cool News, referred to the film as not only the worst movie of 2009, but the "worst theatrically distributed film of the modern era."